 - Prepare reports or presentations summarizing results or conclusions of human factors engineering or ergonomics activities, such as testing, investigation, or validation.

-Human Factors Engineers with little to no experience tend to make between $53300 and $66680 while the more experienced ones make over $103680 per year.
+Human Factors Engineers with little to no experience tend to make between $56470 and $69690 while the more experienced ones can earn over $108560 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Human Factors Engineer is to move to a higher paying state like AK.
-Right now, the highest paying states for Human Factors Engineers are AK, WY, CA, WA and OR.
+One of the easiest ways to increase your salary as a Human Factors Engineer and Ergonomist is to move to a higher paying state like TX.
+Right now, the highest paying states for Human Factors Engineers are TX, CA, WA, WY and MA.

-3 other factors that can increase your salary as A Human Factors Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Human Factors Engineer and Ergonomist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Human Factors Engineers what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Human Factors Engineers what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.